 The FCA is now proceeding to deal with remaining aspects of the case back in the High Court, including the issue of misleading statements which the FCA alleges were made to investors in relation to these schemes.

-Since receiving the Supreme Court’s ruling above, the FCA has also been preparing the legal documents needed to continue its High Court claim and has now filed these at court.
-The FCA has asked the High Court to issue a timetable for the case going forward, including when a trial may take place.
+Since receiving the Supreme Court’s ruling, the FCA has also been preparing the legal documents needed to continue its High Court claim.
+At a hearing in June 2016, the FCA asked the High Court to issue a timetable for the case going forward.
+A trial regarding various issues (including misleading statements which the FCA alleges were made to investors) has now been scheduled.
+This will take place on a date to be confirmed between 8 and 23 May 2017.
 Further information will be provided when it is available.

 The previous undertakings and injunctions obtained by the FCA from July 2013 onwards remain in place.